DataBiosphere/toil/docs/developing.rst

 provides methods :func:`toil.common.Toil.importFile`, and :func:`toil.common.Toil.exportFile` for
 this purpose.
 The destination and source locations of such files are described with URLs passed to the two methods.
 A list of the currently supported urls can be found at :func:`toil.jobStores.abstractJobStore.AbstractJobStore.importFile`.
+Also note that the imported file can be a shared file if a name is provided for the optional ``sharedFileName`` parameter.

 If a workflow fails for any reason an imported file acts as any other file in the job store.
-If the workflow was configured such that it not be cleaned up on a failed run the file will persist in the job store and needs not be re-staged.
-Files can be restaged by calling the relevant methods inside the restart branch of the Toil context manager.
+If the workflow was configured such that it not be cleaned up on a failed run, the file will persist in the job store and needs not be staged again when the workflow is resumed.

 Example::